codeforprinceton/learnGithub/README.md

   10. Push to your new remote: `git push <YOUR_GITHUB_NAME>`

   11. Make a pull request. `git pull-request "title of the pull request" -h
-      <YOUR_GITHUB_NAME>:master -b codeforprinceton:master` -f
+      <YOUR_GITHUB_NAME>:master -b codeforprinceton:master -f`
       - `-h` stands for `head`.
 The argument of it is where you want to take changes from.
       - `-b` stands for `base`.
 The argument of it is where you want changes to be applied.
       - `-f` stands for `force`.
 Useful for preventing errors.
-Without it you might get an error saying `Aborted: 1 commits are not yet pushed to origin/master`
+Without it you might get an error saying something like`Aborted: 1 commits are not yet pushed to origin/master`